Comparing Walk-In Coolers: What Features Should You Look For?

 But the truth is simple: The right walk-in keeps your kitchen steady.
 The wrong one creates problems you don’t have time for.
 So, before you buy, here’s what really matters in a walk-in cooler.

-You’ve got two main options: Prefabricated and Built-In.
+There are two main types.
+Prefabricated and built-in.

 High-volume kitchens?
 The Amerikooler walk in cooler unit handles a lot of stock.